 - Do you have a favorite karaoke song?

-- Are there any funny traditions in your family?
+- Do you have any fun traditions in your family?

-- Which emoji do you use the most and why?
+- Which emoji do you use most often and why?

 - Do you have a favorite joke?